jnields/febs/ReadMe.md

 ## Summary

-`FEBS` is an extensible [Webpack](https://Webpack.js.org/)-based [front-end build system](https://engineering.rei.com/frontend/the-rei-front-end-build-system.html) designed to be used by a community of front-end developers or a series of projects using a similar set of technologies.
+`FEBS` is an extensible [Webpack](https://webpack.js.org/)-based [front-end build system](https://engineering.rei.com/frontend/the-rei-front-end-build-system.html) designed to be used by a community of front-end developers or a series of projects using a similar set of technologies in order to reduce duplicate effort on build configuration.

-Its code falls into two categories
+It's code falls into two categories

 ### [Build Features](#build-features)